 What has the electromagnetic spectrum done for you lately?
 I’m guessing not a lot.
 But it can.
 In this week’s Fish Fry, I sit down with Hayden Nelson (Abaco) and discuss the future of electronic warfare.
 Hayden reveals the what, where, and how of cognitive electronic warfare, how spectral allocation in wireless communication can be a battlefield game-changer, and why open standards are critical to the evolution of warfare communication technologies.
-Also this week, we check out a funny story coming out of the Ohio Department of Rehabilitation and Correction that involves five incarcerated cyber criminals, unauthorized network access, and two kluged together personal computers found in the ceiling of a prison.
+Also this week, we check out a funny story coming out of the Ohio Department of Rehabilitation and Correction that involves … Read More → "Electromagnetic Domination"

 Step right up, ladies and gentlemen.
 We’ve got CPUs, GPUs, audio codecs, video accelerators, bailing wire, and duct tape.
 This week’s Fish Fry is about how you can get all of your component ducks in a row with a little help from Performance-IP.
-Gregg Recupero (CTO - Performance-IP) and I discuss the details of Performance IP’s Memory Request Optimizer, how you can boost the performance of your design while reducing latency in your memory subsystem, and how Performance-IP works with the EDA big dogs (rather than competing against them).
-Keeping with our memory theme, we also take a closer look at groundbreaking research from MIT that could completely change our understanding of how memories are formed in the brain.
+Gregg Recupero (CTO – Performance-IP) and I discuss the details of Performance IP’s Memory Request Optimizer, how you can boost the performance of your design while reducing latency in your memory subsystem, and how Performance-IP works with the EDA big dogs (rather than competing against them).
+Keeping with … Read More → "Maximizing Memory Performance"

 You will not see it coming.
 When your back is turned, it will rise up behind you.
-When it hits, without question, it's taking you down with it.
-In nature, it's called a sneaker wave.
-In the world of EE, it's called a security attack.
+When it hits, without question, it’s taking you down with it.
+In nature, it’s called a sneaker wave.
+In the world of EE, it’s called a security attack.
 In this week’s Fish Fry, we take a closer look at the ramifications of the recent WikiLeaks IoT security breach documents with Icon Labs CEO Alan Grau.
-Alan and I investigate the issues surrounding security in legacy IoT devices, and the hardware and software solutions we should explore as engineers in our IoT designs.
-Keeping with our IoT theme, we also check out a hilarious announcement from ByteSnap Designs and a new wearable development from ON Semiconductor.
+Alan and I investigate the issues surrounding security in legacy IoT devices, and the hardware and software solutions we should explore … Read More → "Security by Obscurity No Longer"

 Break out your best show saddle and get those spurs on tight.
 A whole new paradigm is breaking on the horizon.
 Join us as Jim Beneke (Avnet) and I ride off into the sunset with our shadows stretched long across this wild and woolly EE landscape called the Internet of Things.
-We take a closer look at Avnet's new collaboration with AT&T, the importance of security in the IoT ecoosystem, and what developers and designers need to know about IoT that they may not have considered a year or two ago.
-Also this week, we check out the details of a new robotic pizza delivery system and how PSpice can make your next IoT mixed-mode and mixed-signal simulation a whole lot easier.
+We take a closer look at Avnet’s new collaboration with AT&T, the importance of security in the IoT ecoosystem, and … Read More → "The Wild West of IoT"

 With a dash of mini PCIe, a couple heaping spoonfuls of VPX and VNX and a whole lot of SBCs, Bill Ripley (Alligator Designs) and I are cooking up the perfect recipe for hybrid rugged computing.
 In this week’s episode of Fish Fry, Bill and I discuss the role of standards in hybrid systems, the evolving role of COTs in ruggedized systems, and why Alligator Designs can enable board design that other COTS providers cannot or will not do.
-Also this week, we take a closer look at the trade-off between fixed- and floating-point math in DSP algorithm implementation.
+Also this week, we take a closer look at the trade-off between fixed- and … Read More → "Standards Soup"